 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu on the side of your screen.

-- Swelling of lymph nodes in the neck, under the arms, or in the groin.
+- Swelling of lymph nodes or glands in the neck, under the arms, or in the groin.
 This is a common symptom that people with CLL usually notice first.

 - Discomfort or fullness in the upper left part of the abdomen, caused when the spleen increases in size